At 62, she says domestic violence has marked 'my whole life'

 “I was never accepted for how I was even born, so how could I have been accepted if I came out and say, ‘Hey, this is me’?”

 Spierer finished transitioning in 2013.
-When she started seeking domestic violence services last year, she realized she’d been experiencing abuse since childhood.
+When she started seeking domestic violence services last year, she realized she was re-experiencing patterns of domestic violence she had since childhood.

 “That’s what led me to understand: I’ve been going through that my whole life,” Spierer said.